Michael Adams (email@example.com)

 Mari Innami Porter (firstname.lastname@example.org)

-teaches Japanese 1, 2, 3, and 4.
-She received her bachelor's degree at Aoyama-Gakuin University in Tokyo, Japan, her M.A. at Aurora University in Illinois and is a state-certified teacher of Japanese, grades K-12.
+teaches Japanese 1,2,3 and 4.
+She received her bachelor’s degree from Aoyama-Gakuin University in Tokyo, Japan and her master degree from Aurora University in IL.

 Dr. Karl Radnitzer (firstname.lastname@example.org)